mlandis/phyddle/docs/source/pipeline.rst

 Second, the script assumes it will be provided a runtime argument (``args[1]``) to generate filenames for the training example.
 Third, output for the Newick string is stored into a ``.tre`` file, for the character matrix data into a ``.dat.nex`` Nexus file, and for the training labels into a comma-separated ``.csv`` file.

+Now that we understand thee script, we need to configure phyddle to call it properly.
+This is done by setting the ``sim_command`` argumetn equal to a command string of the form ``MY_COMMAND [MY_COMMAND_ARGUMENTS]``.
+During simulation, phyddle executes the command string against different filepath locations.
+More specifically, phyddle will execute the commadn ``MY_COMMAND [MY_COMMAND_ARGUMENTS] SIM_PREFIX``, where ``SIM_PREFIX`` contains the beginning of the filepath locating for an individual simulated dataset.
+As part of the Simulate step, phyddle will execute the command string against a range of values of ``SIM_PREFIX`` generates the complete simulated dataset of replicated training examples.

 The correct ``sim_command`` is:

 .. code-block:: python